About Us

 CTSI Directors

-Arleen Brown, MD, PhD, is the director of the CTSI and has led the Community Engagement and Research Program since its inception.
+Arleen Brown, MD, PhD, is a co-director of the CTSI and has led the Community Engagement and Research Program since its inception.
 A leader in T3/T4 research, Dr. Brown is a general internist and health services investigator whose research has focused on the contribution of the individual, health care system and community characteristics to racial/ethnic and socioeconomic health disparities for adults with chronic conditions.
 She serves on the Association for Clinical and Translational Science (ACTS) Partners for the Advancement of Community-Engaged Research (PACER) and the national Community Engagement Disparities Workgroup.
 She serves on the editorial board of the Journal of Clinical and Translational Science.

 Role of the CTSI Directors.
 The CTSI Directors report to UCLA Chancellor Gene Block.
 The CTSI Directors chair the Leadership Group and are responsible for CTSI operations, budgets, planning and policy.
 In concert with the Leadership Group, the Directors prioritize activities, allocate resources, set decision-making policies and procedures and assist in conflict resolution.
 Additional responsibilities include the integration of our biomedical research infrastructure with other UC medical campuses through UC Biomedical Research Acceleration, Innovation and Development.
 Dr. Dubinett was one of the founding members of UC BRAID in 2010 and continues to serve on the BRAID Executive Committee.
 The Directors serve as the central liaison between the CTSI and its advisory boards as well as NCATS and the national CTSA network.